dannyd2083/NETXAI/README.md

 ### 📌 Example Usages

 ✅ Run the full pipeline with all models on `basic` features:
-`python main.py --feature_set basic`
+`python main.py`

 ✅ Run the full pipeline with all models on `CICFlowMeter` features: